thanhnguyen2187/islet/site/content/posts/leetcode-853-car-fleet.md

 ![](../images/leetcode-853-car-fleet-intuition.png)

-The key insights to solve the problem are: if a further car arrives faster than a closer one, we merge the two.
+The key insights to solve the problem are: if a further car arrives faster than a closer one, we merge the two by just recording the slower car (one that has higher arrival time).
 In the end, we should have a list of arrive times that corresponds to the number of car fleets.

 ## Implementation